xogium/buildroot-stm32mp135d-odyssey/README.md

 the micro sd socket of the STM32MP135D ODYSSEY board, and apply power via usb-c or PoE.
 The system will print to the serial console by default, so make sure to connect a usb to serial console cable.
-Log in with the user root and no password.
+Log in with the user root and the password 'grove'.

 #### Nfs boot ####
 To boot the system via NFS, please ensure to set up your /etc/exports as